alejandroFMA/restaurant-app/README.md

 ### High Priority

-- Loading Skeletons instead of simple loading text
 - 404 Page for undefined routes
 - Image Upload functionality for restaurants and user avatars
-- Search and Filter functionality for restaurants
 - Deployment scripts for both frontend and backend

 ### Medium Priority